Walsall Metropolitan Borough Council elections

 Walsall Metropolitan Borough Council elections are held three years out of every four, with a third of the council elected each time.
 Walsall Metropolitan Borough Council, which styles itself "Walsall Council", is the local authority for the metropolitan district of Walsall in the West Midlands, England.
 Since the last boundary changes in 2004, 60 councillors have been elected from 20 wards.

-Political control

-From 1889 to 1974 Walsall was a county borough, independent of any county council.
-Under the Local Government Act 1972 it had its territory enlarged and became a metropolitan borough, with West Midlands County Council providing county-level services.
-The first election to the reconstituted borough council was held in 1973, initially operating as a shadow authority before coming into its revised powers on 1 April 1974.
-West Midlands County Council was abolished in 1986 and Walsall became a unitary authority.
-Political control of the council since 1974 has been held by the following parties:

-Leadership

-The leaders of the council since 2004 have been: